couchbaselabs/sync_gateway_admin_ui/README.md

 Before you can work on this code, you need nodejs installed locally.
 Once you have that, run these commands.

-	ch utils/
+	cd utils/
+	npm install -g grunt-cli
 	npm install
-	npm install -g browserify
-	./modules.sh
+	grunt

-You'll need to run `./modules.sh` every time you change the syncModel.js file.
-(Or if you decide to add a new NPM dependency)
+You'll need to run `grunt` every time you change code file.
+You can also run it continuously with `grunt watch`.